 Chances are, your marketing team is well-versed in creating comms campaigns.
-Get them involved in your community impact initiatives.
+Get them involved in your ESG social impact initiatives.
 Share your goals, actions, and outcomes.
 They’ll bring some great ideas to the table about how to communicate your efforts with style and class.

 2. Shine the spotlight on everyone else.

 Part of doing social good is lifting others up.
 If you carry this thinking through to your communication efforts, you’ll be in good shape.
 Make sure your message is more about the groups and people you’re helping than about your role as the helper.